AidanSavant/AidanSavant.github.io/content/posts/move_semantics.md

 author of "Modern C++ Design" and "C++ Coding Standards".

-So how is this used to transfer ownership of objects?
+So, how is this used to transfer ownership of objects?
 We use them in a special kind of constructor and assignment operator known as the "move constructor" and "move assignment operator" respectively.

 Let's look at an example: